facebookresearch/shumai/docs.md

 // backward returns a list of differentiated tensors const ts = loss.backward()

+// gradients are accessible from the original tensors
+// gradients are NOT available after optimizer const delta = W.grad.mul(sm.scalar(-1e-2))

 // we can optimize these tensors in place! sm.optim.sgd(ts, 1e-2)

-// gradients are also accessible from the original tensors const delta = W.grad.mul(sm.scalar(-1e2))

 // use `detach` to copy W without tracking gradients const Y = W.detach()